tensorflow/datasets/docs/api_docs/python/tfds/features/FeatureConnector.md

 decode_example(tfexample_data)
 ```

 Decode the feature dict to TF compatible input.
+Note: If eager is not enabled,
-Note: If eager is not enabled, this function will be executed as a
+this function will be executed as a tensorflow graph (in
-tensorflow graph (in `tf.data.Dataset.map(features.decode_examples)`).
+`tf.data.Dataset.map(features.decode_example)`).

 #### Args:

 *   <b>`tfexample_data`</b>: Data or dictionary of data, as read by the
     tf-example reader.
 It correspond to the `tf.Tensor()` (or dict of
     `tf.Tensor()`) extracted from the `tf.train.Example`, matching the info
-    defined in `get_serialize_info()`.
+    defined in `get_serialized_info()`.

 #### Returns: